“A beautiful rustic-chic 3-bedroom house rental in the island’s centre, with a heated pool, fantastic hiking, and

 The house is beautifully refurbished, with antique tile floors, wooden shutters and eaves, Balinese-style beds and underfloor heating: a serious cut above most Canary Island house rentals.

 There are 3 bedrooms: 2 doubles (each with a kingsize four-poster bed), and one with a pair of queensize beds to accommodate children (or even a compact family).
 The beds are super comfy - we slept like babies.
 Each bedroom has its own ensuite bathroom, with walk-in rain showers and fluffy towels.
 The 2 rooms in the main house - which can interconnect - are large and bright, with private terraces and views out to the garden.
 The 3rd room is in a standalone building, with thick walls, traditional beamed ceiling and a free-standing clawfoot bath.
 We loved this room, because it's only a step away from the pool!

-The guest lounge, with its large pile of glossy travel magazines, is a comfortable place to escape from the heat in summer or cosy up by the wood-burner in winter.
+The sitting room is a comfortable place to escape from the heat in summer or cosy up by the wood-burner in winter.
 There's also a dining room and a fully equipped kitchen.
 Step outside and the tropical garden is a delight, with loungers by the pool, dotted amongst exotic plants and fruit trees.

 - Air conditioning